How to get rid of Black Garden Ants around the home

 How ant colonies grow

 All ant nests start with a pair of winged males and females known as alates.
-Between June/July and August/September, alates take part in nuptial flights.
-After mating flights, females land, remove their wings and burrow underground to form a nest.
+Alates take part in nuptial flights between June/July and August/September.
+Females land after mating flights, remove their wings and burrow underground to form a nest.

-Unlike some other ant species, each Black Garden Ant only contains one Queen.
-Over around 2 months, the Queen lays hundreds of eggs that mature to become worker ants.
-By spring, the colony’s first worker ants emerge to scavenge food for the growing colony.
+Each Black Garden Ant only contains one Queen, but other ant species may contain more.
+The Queen lays hundreds of eggs that mature to become worker ants in two months.
+The colony’s first worker ants emerge in spring to scavenge food for the growing colony.

 The Queen does not emerge from the nest unless the current colony becomes uninhabitable.
-Black Garden Ant Queens have larger mid-sections and the same black-brown colouring.
-Male and female alates resemble the Queen, with the exception of a pair of large wings.
+Black Garden Ant Queens have larger mid-sections and the same black-brown colouring as Soldier Ants.
+Male and female alates resemble the Queen with the addition of a pair of large wings.

 The Ant Queen is the single most important member of the nest.
 She is responsible for bringing the first generation of worker ants to maturity.
 These worker ants live to serve the Queen.
 They ensure she is protected and well-fed.

-As the worker ant population increases, so do the nest’s foraging capabilities.
-The Queen is the only member of the nest able to lay eggs.
-The colony will die out without her.
+The nest’s foraging capabilities increase with the worker ant population.
+The Queen is the only member of the nest able to lay eggs and the colony will die out without her.

 What ants eat

 Ants aren’t picky.
-In the wild, they live in symbiotic relationships with aphids.
+They live in symbiotic relationships in the wild with aphids.
 Black Garden Ants protect aphids in return for access to the honeydew they produce.
-In the home, they love sugary foods, grains and vegetables.
+Ants in our homes love sugary foods, grains and vegetables.

 Crumbs on kitchen floors and uncovered bags of cereals and pasta are magnets for Black Garden Ants – keep floors clean and loose food packages tightly sealed to prevent attracting them.
-If you have pets, always clean away uneaten food and never leave water bowls unattended for extended periods.
+Always clean away uneaten pet food and never leave water bowls unattended for extended periods.

 Black Garden Ants are capable of carrying many times their own body weight and work in teams to secure the most valuable cargo for the colony.

-As ants are predominantly nocturnal, it is very important not to leave out uncovered food overnight.
-In the garden, especially around summertime, dropped ice lollies are huge ant attractants – make sure you mop up the melted bits!
+Ants are predominantly nocturnal, so it is very important not to leave out uncovered food overnight.
+In the garden, especially during summer, dropped ice lollies are huge ant attractants so make sure you mop up the melted bits!

-Where a home has a visible ant infestation, they travel along specific routes.
-When a Worker Ant successfully finds food, it will lay a pheromone trail back to the nest.
+Ants travel along specific routes around the home.
+A Worker Ant who successfully finds food lays a pheromone trail back to the nest.
 Other Ants follow this scent in search of more food!
-While these trails are definitely bad news, knowing their routes in and out of the property is an important part of a successful pest control strategy.
+Knowing ant routes in and out of the property is a critical part of a successful pest control strategy.

 The threat ants pose

-Ants do not carry diseases in the same way that fleas do.
-Despite this, they can pick up bacteria through contact.
-If a worker ant finds its way into a bin and then crawls across your kitchen, it will spread germs.
+Ants do not carry diseases in the same way that fleas do, but they can pick up bacteria through contact.
+A worker ant who finds its way into a bin, and then crawls across your kitchen will spread germs.
 That’s why we should always strive to keep our homes ant-free.

 The first point of action is to ensure that ants cannot get into your property.
-As mentioned earlier, defects in windows, door seals, skirting boards, tiles and elsewhere in the home can let ants sneak in.
-Inspect all elements of the water system, including the boiler.
+Defects in windows, door seals, skirting boards, tiles and elsewhere in the home can let ants sneak in.
+Inspect all elements of the water system including the boiler.
 Undertake any repairs as soon as possible.

-When treating ant infestations, always treat the entire colony at once.
-If you eliminate a few worker ants without dealing with the nest, the colony may decide to relocate to save themselves.
-That somewhere might be even closer than they already are!
+Always treat the entire ant colony at once.
+If you eliminate a few worker ants without dealing with the nest then the colony may decide to relocate to save themselves.
+Their new nest might be even closer than they already are!

-In extreme situations, Ants may even settle inside wall cavities.
-There, they build the entire nest within the comfort of your home’s walls.
+Ants may even settle inside wall cavities.
+They can build their entire nest unseen within the comfort of your home.

-To deter ants from following present pheromone trails, a long-lasting, low toxicity spray like NOPE!
-CP can establish an invisible barrier that kills on contact and keeps ants away.
+A long-lasting, low toxicity spray like NOPE!
+CP can establish an invisible barrier that disrupts pheromone trails, kills on contact and keeps ants away.

 But don’t stop there.